t27duck/has_config/README.md

 Everything acts pretty much as you'd expect it too do.
 Configurations that fail validations make the record invalid.
 Passing in '1', 'true', `true`, etc casts boolean values.
 Passing in an empty string for an integer config casts as `nil`.

-Finally, you can access all configuration values under a specific group with the `configuration_for_gorup` method.
+Finally, you can access all configuration values under a specific group with the `configuration_for_group` method.

 ```irb
 client.configuration_for_group(:style)